microsoft/microcode/docs/manual.md

 ## micro:bit V2 and Arcade Shield

 Click on the version number in the web app to download the MicroCode hex file to your micro:bit V2.
 When you plug the micro:bit into the Arcade Shield, MicroCode should start running.
 Your MicroCode program is always live and runnable.
-Once you removed the micro:bit from the shield, the program will persist and continue to run.
+Once you remove the micro:bit from the shield, the program will persist and continue to run.

 ### [micro:bit V2](https://microbit.org) + [Arcade Shield](https://www.kittenbot.cc/products/newbit-arcade-shield)